JicoDotNet/Expense-Management-Bucket/README.md

 ## Demo
 - URL - https://expensemanage-dotnet48.azurewebsites.net/
 - You have to authenticate your identity by your email OTP.
-> _This OTP authentication is only demo purpose._ ✨
+> _This OTP authentication is for demo purposes._ ✨

 ## Getting Started
 Let's start with development & deployment at your own system & server.
-> _It's required some software development knowledge._
+> _It required some software development knowledge._
 ### Prerequisites
-What things you need to install the software and how to install them.
+Below things you need to install.
 -  Windows 10 or 11 with [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community) >= v.17.9.* `community edition`
 - [.NET Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-developer-pack-offline-installer) SDK `dev` `build`
 - Azure Portal Account (https://portal.azure.com/)